 How well does the HyperX Cloud Core block out noise?

-The HyperX Cloud Core has generally good sound isolation, but it’s not fantastic.
+The HyperX Cloud Core generally has good sound isolation, but it’s not fantastic.
 The headset only blocks out frequencies higher than around 1kHz, but if someone is playing music or having a conversation next to you then you may hear them, even through moderately loud music.
 The headset won’t do much to block out the hum of an A/C unit or nearby street traffic, though.

 How does the HyperX Cloud Core sound?

-The HyperX Cloud Core has a fairly accurate frequency response in the mid range where most instruments tend to sit.
-However, its reduced sub-bass response may be less appealing to those that enjoy bass-oriented music or games that have major low frequency elements with sounds like firearms or car engine rumble.
+The HyperX Cloud Core has a fairly accurate frequency response in the midrange where most instruments tend to sit.
+However, its reduced sub-bass response may be less appealing to those that enjoy bass-oriented music or games that have major low-frequency elements with sounds like firearms or car engine rumble.

 Low, mids, and highs